nervosnetwork/ckb/rpc/README.md

 `SoftFork` is equivalent to `"buried" | "rfc0043"`.

-*   the activation epoch is hard-coded into the client implementation
+*   buried - the activation epoch is hard-coded into the client implementation
-*   the activation is controlled by rfc0043 signaling
+*   rfc0043 - the activation is controlled by rfc0043 signaling

 ### Type `Status`